isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="Photo of dumbbell nebula (M27) taken at SCOB with SeeStar S50 smart telescope on 11/10/2024." src="/images/DumbbellNebula.jpg">
 </div>
-<p><em>A photo of Messier 27 (M27) also known as the <a href="https://science.nasa.gov/mission/hubble/science/explore-the-night-sky/hubble-messier-catalog/messier-27/" rel="noopener nofollow" target="_blank">dumbbell nebula</a> taken with SeeStar S50 smart telescope at Science Centre on 11 October 2024.</em>
+<p><em>A photo of Messier 27 (M27), also known as the <a href="https://science.nasa.gov/mission/hubble/science/explore-the-night-sky/hubble-messier-catalog/messier-27/" rel="noopener nofollow" target="_blank">Dumbbell Nebula,</a> taken with SeeStar S50 smart telescope at Science Centre on 11 October 2024.</em>
 </p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Tiny Saturn photographed with phone pressed to small telescope viewfinder at SCOB on 11/10/2024." src="/images/TinySaturn.jpg">
 </div>
 <p><em>Tiny Saturn taken with phone pressed to the small dome telescope viewfinder at Science Centre Observatory on 11 October 2024.
 Credit: Jacy Mok</em>
 <br>
-<br>What does it mean for people in the Little Red Dot to gaze up to the Red
+<br>What does it mean for people in Singapore to gaze up to Saturn and beyond
-Planet and beyond in search of the stars?</p>
+in search of the stars?</p>
 <p>The stargazing sessions at Science Centre Observatory are supported by
 passionate members of the public such as The Astronomical Society of Singapore (TASOS).
 To understand the everlasting appeal of stargazing, I interviewed Soh Kim Mun, the president of TASOS and longtime volunteer at the Science Centre Observatory over email.</p>
-<p>A member of TASOS since 1992, Soh's interest in astronomy started when
+<p>A TASOS member since 1992, Soh's interest in astronomy started when he
-he was in Secondary 3.
-"I was looking at the sky one clear evening when a shooting star flew pass my view," he recalls.&nbsp;</p>
+was in Secondary 3.
+"I was looking at the sky one clear evening when a shooting star flew [past] my view," he recalls.&nbsp;</p>
 <p>"When I started stargazing in Singapore, I did not know I was stargazing.
 I plotted the stars position during the school year end holidays (those days not much entertainments other than riding bicycle at void decks)."</p>
-<p>"One school holiday, I walked to the National Library ... and I came across
+<p>"One school holiday, I walked to the National Library... and I came across
-such a topic as Astronomy .... and behold, there is such a thing called Star Map!"&nbsp;</p>
+such a topic as Astronomy.... and behold, there is such a thing called Star Map!"&nbsp;</p>
 <p>Soh and other TASOS members interact with visitors at the Observatory
-by manning telescopes and imparting astronomical knowledge.</p>
+by operating telescopes and imparting astronomical knowledge.</p>
 <p>"When we tell the public that they are looking at that or this blank space,
 they are always amazed by what they can see through the telescope as Singapore is a very light polluted city and it is very difficult to hunt the deep